gaoak/EllipseMeshGen/README.md

-this generates mesh around an ellipse
+this generates mesh around an ellipse; circle outline